dabigjoe6/dabigjoe6/README.md

 ### Hello there,

-Systems Engineering Undergrad with a passion for Software Engineering.
+I'm a Systems Engineering Undergrad with a passion for Software Engineering.

-Actively engaged in fullstack development with React, Nodejs and React Native.
+I actively engage in fullstack development with React, Nodejs and React Native.

-Currently learning Web3 and solidity in building smart contracts and DeFi apps.
+I'm currently learning Web3 and solidity in building smart contracts and DeFi apps.

+I enjoy building interactive motion animation on the Web with GSAP in my free time.

-Interested in Distributed Systems, Building Large Scale Software.
+I'm also interested in Distributed Systems, Building Large Scale Software.

+Sometimes I write technical articles on https://josepholabisi.medium.com